alejandropr5/2dof-robot-teleop/README.md

-# ROS Noetic packages for Robotics Laboratory
-## The laboratory consists on develop the teleoperation of a 2 degree cylindrical robot
+# ROS Noetic packages for teleoperation of a 2 degree cylindrical robot

 ## Instalation